sal55/langs/bb.md

 **Forall** loops such as **forall x in A** should be rewritten as "for x in A"

-**Previously**, within the context of one print statement such as **print a,b,,c**, separation logic was maintained added a space between a and b, and suppressed using ",,".
-No gaps are added between a and b in **print a; print b**.

-Now, for print statements not using "@", that context is program-wide. **print a; print b** includes a space between a and b.
-For extra control, the "$" symbol replaces the ",," (although that still works in between items):

-    print $,a             # Suppresses any space that is pending from last print print a,$             # Suppresses any following space on next print print a,$,b           # Suppresses space between a and b

 A few features of MM may not work on BB (let me know of any; I know that (a,b):=(c,d) is not working right now).

 ### Generating DLL Files